khanonjs/khanon.js-website/public/docs/0-whats-coming-up.md

 # Next steps

-At the moment, **Khanon.js is in BETA state**.
-This means we are still testing and finishing the main modules.
-Once everything is ready we will publish the first production version.
+At the moment, **Khanon.js is in ALPHA state**.
+This means there are still missing some features for the BETA state.

-To have the first production version we have to implement these items:
+To reach the BETA I have to implement these items:

 - Input events decorator.

-- Improve states workflow.

-- Improve actors integration in a loaded scene.
+- GUI decorator.

 - Sounds and musics module.

 - Project builder for debug and production versions.

+Once the BETA is stable and the community feedback is good, I will publish the first production verion.

 # Future features

 Khanon.js plans to integrate more features in the future.

 Some things in mind:

+- Improve states workflow.

+- Improve actors integration in a loaded scene.

 - Use of Babylon supported physics engines, generate physical shapes in actors and scenes, add basic physics functionalities.